sachinrana2k11/KAFKA-CONNECTORS-OSS/README.md

 # KAFKA-CONNECTORS-OSS
-open source Kafka connectors for production and enterpises
+open source Kafka connectors for production and enterprise applications